 Kone Foundation grants are paid once a month on the third working day of each month.

-Individual residency grants are paid in full each month.
-However, for the second month of the residency period, only a half of the grant will be paid at the beginning, and the rest will be paid at the beginning of the following month if the recipient has resided at the Saari Residence for a minimum of 42 days.
+Individual residency grants are paid as follows: The first month of individual residency grants are paid in full.
+However, for the second month of the residency period, only half of the grant will be paid at the beginning; the rest will be paid at the beginning of the following month if the recipient has resided at the Saari Residence for a minimum of 42 days.

 Group residency grant